-Lastly, the File Name section of the screen can be used to adjust the name of the file sent to the server, if required.
+When editing the modifier of a file upload field, the Field Editor dialog will show a Filename part, in addition to the name and value parts.
+The Filename part of the field can be used to configured to change the name of the file sent to the server, if required.
 This may be the same dataset field as specified above if just the name of the file (excluding the path name) is sufficient, or an alternate dataset field containing a complete file name may be used.
+In many cases, the server will completely ignore the filename sent - in these cases the Filename part can be left as a recorded datasource.